 In Ashikaga Flower Park, you can witness more than 350 wisteria trees in full bloom.
 These trees bloom in stages – first the pale red, then the purple, white, and yellow, allowing visitors to have different experiences throughout the festival.

-In 2019, the Great Wisteria Festival will be held from Saturday, April 13 to Sunday, May 19.
-During the Great Wisteria Festival, the park opens at 7.00 am and closes at 6.00 pm.
-The Light up period, from April 20 to May 12, also has special nighttime admission openning hours, from 5:30 pm to 09:00 pm.
+Every year, the Great Wisteria Festival is held depending on flowering, from early April to mid-May.
+During the Great Wisteria Festival, the park typically opens at 7.00 am and closes at 6.00 pm.
+The Light up period also has special nighttime admission openning hours, from 5:30 pm to 09:00 pm.

 Flower Fantasy: Ashikaga Flower Park Winter Illumination